United Artists Records: Genres

-In 1966 United Artists acquired the masters of Sue Records, an R&B and soul record label in New York City which produced Ike & Tina Turner, Baby Washington, and jazz organist Jimmy McGriff.
+In 1966 United Artists acquired the masters of Sue Records, an R&B and soul record label in New York City which produced Ike & Tina Turner, Baby Washington, and Jimmy McGriff.
 Some material produced by Sue was reissued on Unart.

 United Artists produced a series of children's records under the "Tale Spinners for Children" name throughout the 1960s.
-These were album-length adaptations of classic fairy tales and children's stories done in an audio drama format.
+These were album-length adaptations of classic fairy tales and children's stories presented as audio dramas.

 Other UA labels

 United Artists Special Projects were budget records designed for product and movie tie-ins.
 Examples are The Incredible World of James Bond, an album sold by Pepsi Cola and Frito Lay of cover version themes and original soundtrack music of the first three James Bond films, and Music from Marlboro Country, various cover versions of the theme to The Magnificent Seven and original soundtrack music from Elmer Bernstein's Return of the Seven that was sold by Philip Morris as a tie-in to its Marlboro cigarette brand.